035media/tailwindcss-flexbox-order/README.md

 .order-5 { order: 5; }
 ```

-The plugin accepts an array of numbers that you want to generate classes for.
+You can pass an array of numbers that you want to generate classes for.
 The second argument is an array of the variants you want.

 ```js